 The plugin automatically detects the device accessing your WordPress website and loads a compatible mobile theme.
 It features advanced analytics, covers more than 5000+ mobile phones, formats content to suit mobile devices, and also comes with seven pre-installed mobile themes.

 Ideal For: WP Mobile Detector is the best choice for you if you have a non-smartphone audience.
 This plugin will detect whether request coming from a smart phone OR a standard mobile phone and loads a compatible mobile theme for even standard mobile phone users.

 The premium version of WP Mobile Detector PRO allows users to build a custom mobile theme with inbuilt mobile theme editor!

 What if you want to take user experience up a notch and make your WordPress website look and feel like an app?

 The WordPress Mobile Pack 2.0 allows you to package and deliver your existing content across platforms, operating systems, and devices.
-The plugin allows cross-platform access, a responsive user interface, a ready-made theme with six abstract covers, and post sync.
+The plugin allows cross-platform access, a responsive user interface, a ready-made theme with six abstract covers, and post-sync.
 It also allows you to customize appearance (including colors and fonts).

-The theme also integrates into analytics and features a “full-screen” mode for those who want to access your “appified” theme on desktop.
+The theme also integrates into analytics and features a “full-screen” mode for those who want to access your “appified” theme on a desktop.